 To “experience” the Holy Mile means to support the revival of Rione Sanità by affirming its long history and inner chaotic beauty.

-Welcome to meeting a place where humanism either dies or becomes humanity!Call us now
+Welcome to meeting a place where humanism either dies or becomes humanity!Buy tickets online for the Holy Mile

 A trip underground through the history of Christianity in Naples.

 At a few metres’ distance and a few steps further down, we reach the Catacombs of San Gennaro, where the tomb of the patron saint is located.

 The Catacombs of San Gennaro were created from the expansion of a chapel which started during the second century AD, after the deposition of Sant’Agrippino, first patron saint of Naples, and continued with the arrival of San Gennaro.

 They consist of two non-overlapping levels and are characterised by open spaces, dug horizontally.